FLYERS-CAPITALS' SERIES HISTORY: Current and Miscellaneous:

 March 23, 1986 -- Bobby Gould's fluke goal in the early third period gave Washington a 6-5 home win and moved the Caps to within one point (100-99) of the Flyers' division lead.
 Said Gould afterwards "It's the biggest goal I remember scoring.
 It was probably a fluke goal.
 It wasn't a hard shot.
 I heard it hit the post."
 The goal came 1:17 after Brian Propp tied the score 5-5.
 Propp returned to the lineup after missing the prior eight games with an eye injury suffered earlier in the month.
 The goal was the first shot, and only score, against Al Jensen (10 saves, 11 shots) after he replaced Pete Peeters (8 shots, 12 saves) who left the game due to a groin injury.
 Bob Froese (8 saves, 12 shots), who led the NHL in GAA entering the game, was pulled in favor of Chico Resch (16 saves, 18 shots) before 25 minutes expired.
 Pelle Eklund became the first Flyers' rookie to reach 50 assists in a season.
 Tim Kerr scored his 51st and 52nd goals of the season which gave Philly a 3-2 lead after one period.
 Craig Laughlin (1-2-3) had a game-high three points and his goal gave the Caps a 5-3 lead.

-April 6, 1986 -- Brian Propp (3-2-5) factored in all five goals and with the Patrick Division title on the line the Flyers recovered from a 2-0 hole for a 5-3 home win.
+April 6, 1986 -- Brian Propp scored a hat trick, factored in all five goals and, with the Patrick Division title on the line, the Flyers recovered from a 2-0 hole for a 5-3 home win.
 Philly entered the game with 108 points to the Capitals' 107.
 The Flyers tied a team record with their 53rd regular season win while Tim Kerr scored his NHL-record 34th PPG of the season.
 Propp (3-2-5), Kerr (2-1-3) and Brad McCrimmon (0-3-3) combined for 11 points (5-6-11).
-Propp scored twice in the opening 2:01 of the middle period to give Philly a 3-2 lead and on his second goal was joined by Dave Poulin on a 2-on-0 shorthanded breakaway.
+Propp scored twice in the opening 2:01 of the middle period to give Philly a 3-2 lead and his second goal was on a 2-on-0 shorthanded breakaway, with PK'er partner Dave Poulin.
 Down 4-2, Washington pulled goalie Pete Peeters with 3:13 to play in regulation and scored.
 Propp's third goal, his 40th of the season and 600th point in his career, was an ENG with 1:15 to play and gave Philly a 5-3 lead.

 October 11, 1986 -- Ron Hextall made 34 saves and Tim Kerr scored two early goals in Philly's 6-1 romp at Washington.
 Derrick Smith's goal at 16:49 gave the Flyers a 4-0 lead.
 Kerr, Peter Zezel, Murray Craven and Dave Poulin had two points apiece.
 The goals were Kerr's 23rd and 24th in 32 games against the Caps.
 The sellout crowd at the Cap Centre were issued red, white and blue "Flyers' swatters" before the game.